jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - **FR-1.1:** User can search foods by name (fuzzy matching)
 - **FR-1.2:** User can search protocols by name in the food A search-bar
+  - if a protocol is loaded, it is loaded AS IS.
+That is: steps are NOT regenerated from scratch.
+If a built in protocol has only 3 steps with incorrect doses for P, it WILL be loaded as such (but warnings will appear)
 - **FR-1.3:** User can create custom food with name, protein, type
 - **FR-1.4:** Search shows dropdown with up to 10 results
 - **FR-1.5:** Selecting food populates settings